jamespericles/Result-Bot/README.md

 ## Description

-This bot is used to get the results for my local smash scene, [Alulu.](https://www.start.gg/tournament/alulu-135/details) The primary function of the bot is to query the start.gg API the day after the tournament is held, then to mention everyone in our results channel on discord with the top 3 placements.
-This function hasn't been built out yet, but the plan is for the bot to be hosted on Heroku and to work with a Cron job to run this function every Wednesday at 9am CST.
+This bot is used to get the results for my local smash scene, [Alulu.](https://www.start.gg/tournament/alulu-135/details) The primary function of the bot is to query the start.gg API the day after the tournament is held, then to mention everyone in our results channel on Discord with the top 3 placements.
+I've succeeded in doing this by utilizing [Cron](https://www.npmjs.com/package/cron) as well as by hosting the bot on an Ubuntu server with [Vultr](https://www.vultr.com/).

 The bot is written primarily in TypeScript, and uses [discord.js](https://discord.js.org/#/) as the library for interacting with Discord, as well as GraphQL to interact with the [start.gg](https://developer.start.gg) API.